filipecalasans/mlp/README.tex.md

 ```
 ## MNNIST

 See the file `mnist-test.py` for more details.
 This example trains the neural network using k-fold cross validation in order to increase robustness to unseen data inputs.
 K-fold separates the data set in two folds, one is called training fold and the other validation.
 These folds are used in rounds.
 For example, in 10-fold we split the dataset in 10 folds, and we run the model training in rounds multiples of 10.
-Each step we peek a different fold as the validation fold.
-This approach tries to expose the model to unseed data.
+Each step we peek a different fold as the validation fold and use the other 9 as training examples.
+This approach tries to increase the model exposure to unseen data, therefore increasing the model robustness.